fix colvars command

 fix mtd all colvars peptide.colvars.inp seed 2122 input peptide.colvars.state output peptide fix abf all colvars colvars.inp tstat 1

-This fix interfaces LAMMPS to a "collective variables" or "colvars" module library which allows to calculate potentials of mean force (PMFs) for any set of colvars, using different sampling methods: currently implemented are the Adaptive Biasing Force (ABF) method, metadynamics, Steered Molecular Dynamics (SMD) and Umbrella Sampling (US) via a flexible harmonic restraint bias.
-The colvars library is hosted at http://colvars.github.io/
+This fix interfaces LAMMPS to the collective variables “Colvars” library, which allows to calculate potentials of mean force (PMFs) for any set of colvars, using different sampling methods: currently implemented are the Adaptive Biasing Force (ABF) method, metadynamics, Steered Molecular Dynamics (SMD) and Umbrella Sampling (US) via a flexible harmonic restraint bias.

 This documentation describes only the fix colvars command itself and LAMMPS specific parts of the code.
 The full documentation of the colvars library is available as this supplementary PDF document